salmaHany01/MultiCloudDevOpsProject/README.md

 $ sudo ./aws/install
 $ aws configure
 ```
-### 3. EC2 Instance Configuration Using Ansible
+### 2. Configuration Using Ansible
-Utilizing Ansible for configuring AWS EC2 instances to host services such as Git, Docker, Java, Jenkins, SonarQube, and OpenShift.
-This approach ensures consistent and repeatable setups across instances, leading to fully configured and operational EC2 instances ready to support various stages of the DevOps pipeline.
+Ansible is used to configure AWS EC2 instances for various services like Git, Docker, Java, Jenkins, SonarQube, and OpenShift.
+Ensuring uniform and repeatable configurations across instances, resulting in fully operational EC2 instances for various DevOps pipeline steps.
 1. Create a key pair on AWS.
 Download it to be used in the dynamic inventory and change its permissions as follows:

 ```shell
 $ chmod 400 finalprojectKey.pem
 ```